- Curriculum Information

 Welcome to Claremont High School Academy's Science faculty webpage.
 Science is a subject of great importance to students and parents at Claremont, and therefore to the Academy itself.
 It's a subject that can fascinate and delight, develop skills and knowledge, provide excitement outside the curriculum, and open doors to thousands of different careers.
 We do all of these things in Science at Claremont.

 In KS3 science is taught as one subject, and all three main disciplines are given equal time.
 Our SATs results are always significantly above the National Averages.
-At KS4 we offer GCSEs in Chemistry, Physics and Biology, the results of which are outstanding.
-Dual and single awards are also offered; in which we achieved our highest ever A*-C pass rates in 2012.
+At KS4 we offer GCSEs in Chemistry, Physics and Biology, the results of which are outstanding with %A*-A consistently above National average- 56-63%.
+Dual and single awards are also offered.
 The Sciences are incredibly popular choices at A-level reflecting the dedication and hard work of the Science Faculty.
 The demand for Sixth Form places and triple science was recognised by our governors leading to extensive reconstruction and new, additional laboratories for the faculty.

 Programme of Study